 Talk, now or never.
 Twenty-four hours from England to Australia, to white walls, antiseptic, tubes, wires, electronic beeps and the wheezing breath of my shrunken father.
 We never talk.

-Breaking News (5 September 2019): The Australian Writers' Centre reported on their blog this morning they'd had nearly a thousand submissions for the 29 Word Story Challenge.
+Update, 5 September 2019: The Australian Writers' Centre reported on their blog this morning they'd had nearly a thousand submissions for the 29 Word Story Challenge.
 And mine was among their published favourites!

-As my churn has slowed down over the years, repurposed writing has proved a helpful technique for coming up with "new" ideas and avoiding writer's block.
+As my writer's "churn" has slowed down over the years, repurposed writing has proved helpful for coming up with "new" ideas.
+And for avoiding writer's block!

 How about you?
 Do you revisit and repurpose your writing?